 Dr. Magrath is frequently in demand as a clinician and teacher, and has performed and given presentations in over forty-five states and on three continents.
 Her workshops and master classes have drawn international acclaim.
 Magrath has served as Piano Coordinator for National Conferences of Music Teachers National Association and given presentations at MTNA National Conferences, the National Conference on Keyboard Pedagogy, the European Piano Teachers Association Conference, the International Society for Music Education, and at many state MTNA conferences.
 Her articles have appeared in Keyboard Companion, Clavier, and The American Music Teacher, among others.
 For many years she contributed New Music Reviews to Clavier and the column Polyphony to The American Music Teacher.
 Later her column Musings appeared regularly in Clavier Companion.
 Since 2011, Magrath has served as Director of the Classical Music Festival Piano Seminar in Eisenstadt, Austria.

-Magrath was the first recipient of the MTNA/Frances Clark Keyboard Pedagogy Award for Outstanding Contribution to Piano Pedagogy.
-Recently she was inducted into the Oklahoma Heritage Higher Education Hall of Fame.
-In 2019 she was honored with the MTNA Achievement Award, MTNA’s highest honor, and a Lifetime Achievement Award from the National Conference for Keyboard Pedagogy.
+Magrath was the first recipient of the MTNA/Frances Clark Keyboard Pedagogy Award for Outstanding Contribution to Piano Pedagogy and was inducted into the Oklahoma Heritage Higher Education Hall of Fame.
+In 2019 she was honored with the MTNA Achievement Award, MTNA’s highest honor, and also received a Lifetime Achievement Award from the National Conference for Keyboard Pedagogy.
+Currently she is a member of the Board of Trustees for the Frances Clark Center.

 - DM - Northwestern University